Jmao-github/coder-bug-tracker/.notes/directory_structure.md

 ### `src/components/`
 React components organized by function.
 UI components are separated into `ui/` subdirectory.

+**Key Components:**
+- `IssueCard` - Displays individual issue with details and "Show More/Less" functionality
+- `IssueList` - Main container for issue display with filtering and sorting
+- `IssueGridView` - Grid layout for displaying issues by category
+- `StatusSelector` - Dropdown for changing issue status with standardized options
+- `CommentSection` - Interface for adding and viewing comments on issues
+- `StatusTiles` - Interactive tiles displaying issue counts by status

 ### `src/integrations/supabase/`
 Contains Supabase client configuration and database types.